Norair Aslanyan

-Norair Aslanyan (Նորայր Ասլանյան; né Norair Mamedov; born 25 March 1991) is an Armenian footballer who plays as a winger for OFC Oostzaan in the Dutch Derde Divisie.
+Norair Aslanyan (Նորայր Ասլանյան; né Norair Mamedov; born 25 March 1991) is an Armenian footballer who plays as a winger.
+He made seven appearances for the Armenia national team between 2013 and 2015.

 Early life

 Aslanyan was born on 25 March 1991 in the village of Karahunj in the Armenian SSR, to Armenian parents.
 Prior to his birth, the family had adopted the Azerbaijani surname of "Mamedov" in order to move to Europe easily and get the status of Azeri refugees during the First Nagorno-Karabakh War.
 The family later moved to the Netherlands.
 Aslanyan grew up speaking both Dutch and Armenian.

 Club career

 Aslanyan started playing football in the Netherlands at the age of 13 with the youth team of FC Groningen.
-At 17, Aslanyan was part of the FC Groningen team that became the junior champions of the Netherlands; he also participated in a youth tournament held in the United States, where the team took 2nd place.
+At 17, Aslanyan was part of the FC Groningen team that became the junior champions of the Netherlands; he also participated in a youth tournament held in the United States, where the team took second place.

 While playing with the youth team, he was noticed by coaches from the first team.
 In 2009, he was loaned to SC Veendam, scoring two goals in his debut game for their youth team.
 In October 2010, Aslanyan was loaned to SC Cambuur.
 He played for the club's senior team in the Eerste Divisie, while also training with FC Groningen.
 As part of Cambuur, he made his senior, professional debut on 15 October 2010 in a match against RKC Waalwijk; the match ended in a 1–1 draw.
-Aslanyan made a total of 7 league appearances during his loan spell, as well as one appearance in the KNVB Cup.
+Aslanyan made a total of seven league appearances during his loan spell, as well as one appearance in the KNVB Cup.

-Following the end of his loan, Aslanyan made his senior debut for Groningen on 3 March 2011 in the Eredivisie league, losing 1–4 at home to Heracles Almelo.
+Following the end of his loan, Aslanyan made his senior debut for Groningen on 3 March 2011 in the Eredivisie league, losing 4–1 at home to Heracles Almelo.
 He made four further league appearances for the club.
 Aslanyan was loaned to FC Zwolle later in the season.
 At the end of the season, he moved to FC Emmen on a free transfer.

 He signed for Willem II in July 2013.
 After one season, he was sent on loan to Almere City.

 After a spell in Armenia with Alashkert, he returned to Dutch club FC Emmen in January 2018.

-On 27 May 2019 it was confirmed, that Aslanyan had joined OFC Oostzaan.
+On 27 May 2019, it was confirmed that Aslanyan had joined OFC Oostzaan.